-The MSU Library’s new Acoustic Atlas recently received this January 4th, 2013 recording of a Big Brown Bat near the Continental Divide on the Big Hole River in southwest Montana.
+The MSU Library’s new Acoustic Atlas received this January 4th, 2013 recording of a Big Brown Bat near the Continental Divide on the Big Hole River in southwest Montana.
 The original recording was above the range of human hearing, but was slowed down by 70% to make it audible.

 Very little is known about bat behavior during the winter.
-They are much less active this time of year, but some species like the Big Brown Bat and Western Small-footed Myotis are known to venture out in search of water and may even be foraging during portions of the winter as well.
+They are much less energetic this time of year, but some species like the Big Brown Bat and Western Small-footed Myotis are known to venture out in search of water and may even be foraging during portions of the winter as well.